DarkxCyber/AutoChainage/README.md

 ## 🧩 Command

-**"CHCHK"** - Prompts the user to select a polyline and pick a point.
+**`CHCHK`** - Prompts the user to select a polyline and pick a point.
 It then displays the chainage value and places the corresponding text at that location.

 ---